 There is a whole industry of diabetes research where researchers continually need paid volunteers to assist them.
-There are clinical trials, medical research studies, and surveys seeking paid volunteers.
+There are clinical trials, medical research studies, patient advisory boards, and surveys seeking paid volunteers.
 New ones are constantly being added.
 This is a win win situation.
 You are assisting research that can help you and others in the future while you are presently being monetarily paid.
 My personal experience shows one can easily earn several thousand dollars a year while helping.

 How do you find these opportunities?
 Visit the websites of pharmaceutical companies that manufacture diabetes drugs such as Eli Lilly and Novo Nordisk and search for “clinical trials”.
 Visit your local hospital’s website and search for “research studies”.
 Visit NIH’s website for a huge list of current medical studies seeking volunteers.
 Google “local medical research studies”.
 Google “diabetes research studies”.
 Visit the following link to get started: